Skip to main content

 • dino lint --fail-on-undocumented — exit 1 on doc regressions

-• dino watch --once --autonomy enforce — single scan, fail on issues
+• dino watch --once --autonomy enforce — single run, fail on issues

-Dino is an autonomous platform, not a linter.
-It runs 6 agents (fuzzing, auth testing, rate limiting, response validation, error checking, deprecation tracking) and builds a complete health picture.
+Dino is an autonomous API Quality Intelligence Platform, not a static linter.
+It runs deterministic quality modules (fuzzing, auth boundary testing, rate limiting, response validation, error safety, deprecation tracking, and rest-fuzzer for REST) and builds a complete health picture.
 Spectral checks static rules.
 GraphQL Inspector diffs schemas.
-Dino tests live behavior.
+Dino exercises live behavior.

-Individual agent failures don’t crash the pipeline.
-Failed agents are reported with error details.
-The scan continues with remaining agents.
-A scan where ALL agents fail exits 1 with no report — it does not produce a false CLEAN result.
+Individual module failures don’t crash the pipeline.
+Failed modules are reported with error details.
+The run continues with remaining modules.
+A run where all modules fail exits 1 with no report — it does not produce a false CLEAN result.

-The CLI, scanner, and MCP server are MIT licensed.
+The CLI and MCP server are MIT licensed.
 The cloud dashboard and enterprise features (SSO, audit logs, BYOI) are paid.
-See Pricing.

 3,000+ across 420 test suites.
 We test for false output (wrong-but-clean results) as our #1 bug class — it’s treated as a P0 incident.
 See Deterministic Engine.

 Yes.
-Use --tools to select which agents run:
+Use --tools to select which modules run:

-By default, all 6 shipped agents run.
+By default, all shipped modules run.
 RBAC Matrix auto-skips if auth isn’t configured.

 Node.js 22 or later.
 Dino uses modern Node APIs (native fetch, structured clone).
 Check with node --version.